Kamandlou/laravel-chart/README.md

 # Laravel Chart

-Laravel chart is a beautiful, customizable and flexible package for creating chart in Laravel.
+Laravel chart is a customizable and flexible package for creating chart in Laravel.

 # Installation